pkyc/t-pot-autoinstall/README.md

 If you run into problems during installation it might be related to your hoster's custom Ubuntu update repositories.
 So far, we do not have a solution for this.

 Due to public demand, we added a non-interactive installation option.
-Just add the *username*, the *number referencing the edition* and the *password for web access* to the installation script, e.g.
+Just add the *username*, the *number referencing the edition* and the *password for web access* to the installation script, e.g

 	./install.sh ubuntu 2 myPassw0rd